mitre/menelaus/README.md

 # Getting Started

-Each detector implements the API defined by `menelaus.drift_detector`: they have an `update` method which allows new data to be passed, a `drift_state` attribute which tells the user whether drift has been detected, and a `reset` method (generally called automatically by `update`) which clears the `drift_state` along with (usually) some other attributes specific to the detector class.
+Each detector implements the API defined by `menelaus.drift_detector`: notaby, they have an `update` method which allows new data to be passed, and a `drift_state` attribute which tells the user whether drift has been detected, along with (usually) other attributes specific to the detector class.

 Generally, the workflow for using a detector, given some data, is as
 follows: